otisvg/CV/README.md

 My journey to becoming a developer has been a hard-fought challenge that I have finally overcome.
 I am (and always have been) a big computer geek heavily involved in gaming, whizzing around the internet and fixing friends and families gadgets.
 However, I shied away from studying tech-related subjects in formal education as, funnily enough, I didn’t see how something as fun as technology could be of any use in my future career.

-After witnessing the rapid progression of technology, and realising that becoming a developer would be an exciting, future-proof career path full of continuous learning, I completed an immersive Web Development bootcamp at General Assembly in early 2018.
+After witnessing the exponential progression of technology, and realising that becoming a developer would be an exciting, future-proof career path full of continuous learning, I completed an immersive Web Development bootcamp at General Assembly in early 2018.
 Due to some sad personal circumstances, I was not able to translate this wonderful experience into a career.
 After these circumstances were resolved, I pressed on and was ultimately led to Makers which has equipped me to grow as a developer of the highest standard.